-A7: A printed or online magazine (15% of the final mark; assessed as a group activity) and an oral presentation of the project (10% of the final mark; assessed individually) Specific goals: At the end of the activity, students must be able to: Write news headlines Plan and write down the transcripts of an interview Compose the magazine cover and plan its contents Design a magazine Write a news article and a true-life story Write a film review Create an advert Make an effective oral presentation Activity 8: Exam (Contents 1, 2, 3, 4, 5, and 6) (Evidence of Learning Outcomes LO1, LO3, LO4, LO5, LO6, LO7, LO8, and LO9, and CLO1)).
-Individual activity The written exam will include exercises based on contents 1 to 6 of the module Regarding competencies, this activity has an impact on basic competency G4 and crosscurricular competency T1 This is 30% of the final mark.
+A7: A printed or online magazine (15% of the final mark; assessed as a group activity) and an oral presentation of the project (10% of the final mark; assessed individually) Specific goals:

+Write news headlines

+Plan and write down the transcripts of an interview

+Compose the magazine cover and plan its contents

+Design and create a magazine

+Write a news article and a true-life story

+Write a film review

+Create an advert

+Make an effective oral presentation

+Activity 8: Exam (Contents 1, 2, 3, 4, 5, and 6) (Evidence of Learning Outcomes LO1, LO3, LO4, LO5, LO6, LO7, LO8, and LO9, and CLO1)).
+Individual activity

+The written exam will include exercises based on contents 1 to 6 of the module

+Regarding competencies, this activity has an impact on basic competency G4 and cross-curricular competency T1

+This is 30% of the final mark.
 A minimum mark of 4 (out of 10) is required in this activity in order to pass the subject.

-Specific doals:
+Specific goals:

+At the end of the activity, students must be able to demonstrate to have acquired all the contents delivered all over the course (MECES-2 punt a, punt c)

+Sistema d'avaluació

+Assessment Methodology

-At the end of the activity, students must be able to demonstrate to have acquired all the contents delivered all over the course (MECES-2 punt a, punt c) Sistema de evaluación Assessment Methodology 1.
-The subject requires active involvement, with written exercises and practical work to be done as homework, as well as both written and oral exercises to be done in class.
-This part covers basically all the exercises from activities 1 to 7: 40% 2.
-Class participation and attendance: 5% 3.
-The submission of any of the As will prevent students from obtaining the qualification "absent" as a final mark.
-4. Students will also have to write, print or publish online a magazine on a chosen audiovisual media subject and then present it.
-The printed or online magazine will be assessed as a group activity (15% of the final mark) and the oral presentation of will be assessed individually (10% of the final mark).
+- 1. The subject requires active involvement, with written exercises and practical work to be done as homework, as well as both written and oral exercises to be done in class.
+This part covers basically all the exercises from activities 1 to 7: 40%

+- 2. Class participation and attendance: 5%

+- 3. Students will also have to write, print or publish online a magazine on an audiovisual media subject and then present it.
+The printed or online magazine will be assessed as a group activity (15% of the final mark) and the oral presentation of it will be assessed individually (10% of the final mark).
 Students who FAIL or DO NOT deliver this assignment WILL NOT pass the subject.

-5. Final Exam: 30% (4 (out of 10) is the minimum grade required to pass the subject) 6.
-Resit Exam: 30% (A minimum mark of 4 (out of 10) in the resit exam is required to pass the module) The remaining 70% corresponds to the marks previously achieved in the Assignments done all over the term (A1-A7) Recursos Básicos Bibliografías Ceramella, Nick, and Elizabeth Lee.
+- 4. Final Exam: 30% (4 (out of 10) is the minimum grade required to pass the subject)

+- 5. Resit Exam: 30% (A minimum mark of 4 (out of 10) in the resit exam is required to pass the module) The remaining 70% corresponds to the marks previously achieved in the Assignments done all over the term (A1-A7)

+Rules for Carrying out Activities

+If one of the activities, tests, or exercises is not delivered in due time, it will be qualified as 0.
+Students will not be allowed to use notes, dossier, or dictionaries in the exam(s)

+VERY IMPORTANT: Partial or total plagiarising will immediately result in a FAIL (0) for the plagiarised exercise.
+PLAGIARISING consists of copying text from unacknowledged sources -whether this is part of a sentence or a whole text- with the intention of passing it off as the student's own production.
+It includes cutting and pasting from internet sources, presented unmodified in the student's own text.
+Plagiarising is a SERIOUS OFFENCE.
+Students must respect authors' intellectual property, always identifying the sources they may use; they must also be responsible for the originality and authenticity of their own texts.
+If plagiarism is produced a second time, the student will be given a fail in the subject.

+Recursos

+Bàsics

+Bibliografies

+Ceramella, Nick, and Elizabeth Lee.
 Cambridge English for the Media.
 Cambridge [etc: Cambridge University Press, 2012.
 Print.

+Complementaris

+Bibliografies

-Complementarios Bibliografías Flinders, Steve, and Steve Flinders.
-Test Your Professional English: Business : General.
-Harlow, Essex, Eng: Pearson Education, 2002.
+- Flinders, Steve, and Steve Flinders.
+Test Your Professional English: Business: General.
+Harlow, Essex, Eng.
+Pearson Education, 2002.
 Print.
 Chandler, Daniel, and Rod Munday.
 A Dictionary of Media and Communication.
 Oxford: Oxford University Press, 2011.
 Print.

-Other learning resources:
+- Other learning resources: